 Mix one drop of clove essential oil with 1 teaspoon olive oil.
 Saturate a cotton ball with the mixture and place the cotton ball beside the aching tooth.
 Leave for as long as possible (but not overnight).

-In case you’ve missed it, my Essential Oils Starter Kit contains a page with the recipes in this article, along with printable recipes cards for recording other recipes you want to try (or create) and essential oil worksheets for you to record your observations about the oils you are experimenting with.
+In case you’ve missed it, my Essential Oils Starter Pack contains a page with the recipes in this article, along with printable recipes cards for recording other recipes you want to try (or create) and essential oil worksheets for you to record your observations about the oils you are experimenting with.
 If you have not yet downloaded your free copy, you can enter your email below to receive it.

 GET INSTANT ACCESS